photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 wget https://dl.photoprism.org/docker/docker-compose.yml
 ```

-By default, a folder named `Photos` in your home directory will be used to store all images.
+By default, a folder named `Pictures` in your home directory will be used to store all images and sidecar files.
 You don't need to create it.

-PhotoPrism will also create the following sub-directories in your `Photos` folder: `Import`, `Export` and `Originals`.
-Copy photos to `Import` and import them from there, if you want to avoid duplicates.
+PhotoPrism will create `Import` and `Originals` in this folder: You may copy photos to `Import` and import them from there to avoid duplicates.
-Files that can not be imported - like videos - will stay in the `Import` directory, nothing gets lost.
+Files that cannot be imported will stay in the `Import` directory, nothing gets lost.
+Using import is strictly optional and can be disabled in Settings.

 To enable read-only mode, set `PHOTOPRISM_READONLY` to `true`.
 You may additionally want to
 mount your originals directory with a `:ro` flag so that Docker prevents any write operations.